a11yproject/a11yproject.com/src/posts/2020-11-23-getting-started-with-voiceover-ios.md

 Then you can toggle VoiceOver feature on or off by triple clicking the side button (on iPhone X or later).
 If it is an earlier version of iPhone, triple click the Home button.

-You can also ask Siri to turn on VoiceOver on or off instantly.
+You can also ask Siri to turn on VoiceOver on or off instantly by saying "Hey Siri, turn on VoiceOver!" or "Hey Siri, turn off VoiceOver!".

 ## Basic VoiceOver gestures